 About TJI Research

-TJI Research provides information and analysis about Amazon for professionals across industries.
-Executives, entrepreneurs, and analysts in technology, e-commerce, retail, and healthcare rely on TJI to understand what Amazon is doing and where it is going.
+TJI Research provides information and analysis about Amazon across industries.
+Executives, entrepreneurs, and analysts in technology, e-commerce, retail, healthcare, and more rely on TJI to understand what Amazon is doing and where it is going.
 TJI was founded by Justin Smith.

 TJI subscribers gain access to our member briefings and analysis as they happen.
 For more details and to subscribe, click here.
 TJI is an independent, subscriber-supported service, and is not affiliated with or endorsed by Amazon.com, Inc. For more details, click here.

 TJI Research is cited in business and technology media and trade journals around the world.
 Recent citations include:

-On the analyst side, Justin has started and built media and research firms focusing on new technology platforms.
-Justin founded Inside Network, a research and media firm focused on the social and mobile ecosystems (acquired by WebMediaBrands).
-Justin’s first tech news site was started in the 90’s.
-Justin has been cited by publications including the Wall Street Journal, New York Times, NPR, and BBC.
+Prior to TJI Research, Justin founded Inside Network, a research and media firm focused on the social and mobile ecosystems (acquired by WebMediaBrands).
+As a trusted analyst, Justin has been cited by publications including the Wall Street Journal, New York Times, NPR, and BBC.

 Justin earned a degree in Computer Systems Engineering from Stanford University.
 Justin is on Twitter @justinsmith.

 Why TJI Research?

 Amazon plays a growing or leadership role in a wide variety of consumer and commercial industries, including online retail, physical retail, internet infrastructure, media production and distribution (across television, film, music, books, ebooks, magazines, newspapers, gaming, streaming, and more), consumer electronics and software, smart home services, building automation and security, global and local logistics networks, payment tools, advertising services, government services, and more.